-Chris M. KabelSenior Fellow Executive Office Specialties: Community development, Public Health, Health care transformation, Healthy food systems, Housing and health
+Chris M. KabelSenior Fellow Executive Office Specialties: Community development, Intersection of climate change and health, Public Health, Health care transformation, Healthy food systems, Housing and health

 Chris M. Kabel is a senior fellow in The Kresge Foundation’s Executive Office.
 He promotes and fosters more effective cross-team work at the foundation, supporting the development of interdisciplinary grantmaking and investment approaches that advance the strategies of multiple Kresge programs.